godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-3.md

   <source src="/storage/blog/dev-snapshot-godot-4-4-dev-3/markers2.mp4?1" type="video/mp4">
 </video>

-For more details check out the pull request [GH-91765](https://github.com/godotengine/godot/pull/91765)!
+For more details check out the pull request [GH-91765](https://github.com/godotengine/godot/pull/91765), which was one of the first Godot contributions of [ChocolaMint](https://github.com/chocola-mint)!

 ### Linux camera support

 Previously, Godot only supported accessing the device camera on macOS and iOS devices.
+[pkowal1982](https://github.com/pkowal1982)'s long-running pull request [GH-53666](https://github.com/godotengine/godot/pull/53666)
-[GH-53666](https://github.com/godotengine/godot/pull/53666) brings support to linux devices, allowing developers to access connected camera's from within their game.
+was finally merged and adds support for the Linux platform, allowing developers to access connected cameras from within their game.

 ### Fallback to OpenGL 3 if other rendering drivers are not supported